mariusjagminas/Popup/README.md

 # Popup.js

-This script will show a popup whenever a user click on the inactive link.
+This script will show a popup whenever a user clicks on the inactive link.